aymericbeaumet/metalsmith-redirect/readme.md

 A list of extensions this plugin uses to infer the type of a file as Markdown (case-insensitive).

-#### options.markdown.keep

-Type: `boolean`
-Default: `false`

-Whether the Markdown files should be kept after a redirection have been extracted from their frontmatter.
-They are not kept by default.

 #### options.markdown.frontmatter

 Type: `string`